Optimization and Generation in Aerodynamics Inverse Design: Author contributions

 \section{Author contributions}

+H.S. led the project.
 H.C., N.L., and L.C. jointly organized this project.
-H.C. and N.L. led the work on Sec.~\ref{sec:problem} and the experimental studies.
-N.L. led the work on Sec.~\ref{sec:Cost}--\ref{sec:SAMC} and was responsible for the theoretical proofs of the corresponding parts.
+H.C. and N.L. led the work on the experimental studies.
+N.L. was responsible for the theoretical proofs of the corresponding parts.
 L.C. provided support on the generative modeling components.
 H.S. supervised all aspects of the project.
 All authors participated in writing and revising the manuscript.